ckaestne/gdoc2latex/README.md

 In all these commands, templateid is optional.
 It can either point to a Google Docs document of which the plain text is used as a template or to a Google Drive folder.
 The folder can contain a main.tex file as the template and possibly other files such as images.
 Subfolders are not supported.

 **Installation and credentials:** The process to compile the project and provide a `credentials/api.json` file are the same as above.
-The server can be started with the `gdoc2latex-server` binary in `/target/universal/stage/bin` and will listen on `http://localhost:3000` by default.
+The server can be started with the `server` binary in `/target/universal/stage/bin` and will listen on `http://localhost:3000` by default.

-The server expects that *latex* and *latexmk* are installed locally.
+The server expects that *latex* is installed locally.
 The server will store results in the `out` directory.
 It uses a temporary directory of the operating system to compile the generated latex.
-By default it calls `latexmk --pdf --interaction=nonstopmode main.tex` with a 60 second timeout.
+By default it calls `pdflatex --pdf --interaction=nonstopmode main.tex` twice with a 10 second timeout each.

 **Docker and Heroku:** Optionally, the system can be easily deployed to Docker and Heroku.
 Due to needed credentials, no prebuild containers are provided, but the `Dockerfile` and the `build-and-deploy.sh` script should make this process hopefully fairly straightforward.
+The default Dockerfile installs all of tex-live which is huge and may not be needed.